 • The goal is always for you, the client, to be absolutely, 100% delighted with the images you receive.
 I won’t settle for anything less.

-If you have a project in mind, would like to set up a session or just simply say “hello,” please drop me a line.
+If you have a project in mind, would like more information on setting up a session, or simply want to say “hello,” please drop me a line.
 And if you’re interested in seeing more of my work, come follow along on Instagram (@kimwishcamper), where you’ll find plenty of pups, occasional shots of mountain biking and trail running (my other loves), and regular appearances by The Greatest Dog In The World.